DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v5/readme.md

 ## Why This Matters

-Instead of relying on a single dominant issue, the system considers multiple signals simultaneously, producing more realistic and consistent diagnoses.
+Instead of relying on a single dominant issue, the system evaluates multiple signals simultaneously, resulting in more realistic and consistent diagnoses — closer to how a human teacher would assess a student.

 ---